tandrewnichols/simple-cli/README.md

 #### args

 Additional, non-flag arguments to pass to the executable.
 These can be passed as an array (as in `git:pushOrigin` above) or as a single string with arguments separated by a space (as in `git:pushHeroku` above).
+Note that, if you need to use spaces inside an argument, you will need to use the array syntax, since `simple-cli` will split a string on spaces.

 #### rawArgs